canopas/canopas-blog-admin/README.md

 ### Database

-- Create database in postgres to store blogs data.
+- Create a database in postgres to store blog data.

 ### Setup environment variables

 - Go to `admin` using `cd admin`
 - Copy `.env.example` to `.env`
-- Add your variables and keys in `.env` file
+- Add your variables and keys in the `.env` file

 ### Install dependencies

-- Install all requied dependencies using,
+- Install all required dependencies using,

   ```
   yarn install